thuml/AutoTimes/README.md

 ## In-context Forecasting

 **Technically, AutoTimes can forecast with arbitrary numbers of variables** during inference.
 We partition the variates of each dataset into five folders, train models with 20% variates, and use the partially trained model to forecast all varieties.
-AutoTimess can be trained efficiently and forecast unseen variates with good generalizability.
+AutoTimes can be trained efficiently and forecast unseen variates with good generalizability.

 <p align="center">
 <img src="./figures/in-context.png" alt="" align=center />